Kayak

 Kayak 2

-The holder of this qualification can organise, instruct and guide kayaking on class 3 white water.
-They can teach intermediate/advanced kayak skills on flat to class 3 white water.
+The holder of this qualification can organise, instruct and guide kayaking on grade 3 white water.
+They can teach intermediate/advanced kayak skills on flat to grade 3 white water.
 Three-day assessment.

 Holding River Rescue 2 is a prerequisite for Kayak 2.